phsihn/job-keeper/README.md

 # Goal: Providing user the ability to keep track of jobs that they have applied for.
 Displays a feed of jobs that user has applied to and the status of the jobs/notes/ etc...

 Currently implementing each feature.
 Right now everything is run locally.
 User can currently add jobs and update them.
-Looking to implement a delete feature right now.
+Looking to implement a delete feature.

 ## Technology used: MERN stack.
 M - MongoDB, E - Express.js, R - React.js, N - Node.js